 MATH 5003.
 Statistics for Middle Grades.
-MATH 5003.
-Statistics for Middle Grades.
 Introduces teachers to concepts, manipulatives, and technology appropriate for teaching probability and statistics in the middle grades classroom.
-Emphasizes the use and analysis of real world data.
+Emphasizes the use of real world data.
 (3-0-3)

 MATH 6619.
 Computational Geometry.
 This course is designed to give graduate students a working knowledge of algorithms for solving geometric problems on a computer.
 Topics include polygonal triangulation and partitioning, convex hulls, Voronoi diagrams & arrangements, search and intersection algorithms, motion planning, robust- ness, and randomized algorithms.
 (3-0-3)